Pollyanna584/the_dms_assistant/README.md

 # About :
 - The DM's Assitant is a tool to assist Dungeon Masters playing Dungeons and Dragons 5e
 - The magic items in the shop can be found in the [DnDShop/Items](https://github.com/Pollyanna584/DnD/tree/main/DnDShop/Items) folder.
 It is a list of magic items from the 5e source books but can be edited to be used for any TTRPG
-- Requirements can be found in [requirements.txt](https://github.com/Pollyanna584/DnD/blob/main/requirements.txt)
+- The Python version is 3.9-slim-buster and other requirements can be found in [requirements.txt](https://github.com/Pollyanna584/DnD/blob/main/requirements.txt)
-- This can be pulled an ran locally at localhost:1738
+- This can be pulled an ran locally on your browser at localhost:1738
 - You can also pull the docker image at [pollyanna584/the_dms_assistant:latest](https://hub.docker.com/r/pollyanna584/the_dms_assistant)